wpmudev/whmcs-multisite-provisioning/readme.txt

 Copy the whmcs/Modules directory over your Modules directory in your WHMCS installation.
 This adds a Server Module named "whmcs_multisite" and an Addon module named "whmcs_multisite".

-Create an Administrator in WHMCS with the username 'wpadmin'.
+IMPORTANT: Create an Administrator in WHMCS who will authorize Multisite products.
 This is necessary to authorize Wordpress to update your service information after a site is created.
+If not filled in the Product creation will fail.
-The only important part is that the username be 'wpadmin' and that you give it's administartor level permission to create the product.
+The only important part is that the username has administartor level permission to create the product.

 == WHMCS Server Module configuration ==
 1. In WHMCS admin go to Setup | Servers and Add New Server